 Different Types of Motors

-There are only two kinds of electric motors used in RC cars: brushed and brushless motors.
+Only two kinds of electric motors are used in RC cars: brushed and brushless.

-Brushed motors are an older technology that has been used in RC cars and have much more friction than brushless; thus, they offer less power and lower speeds.
+Brushed motors are an older technology used in RC cars and have much more friction than brushless.
+Thus, they offer less power and lower speeds.

-Brushless motors are up to 15% more efficient, and they offer an almost frictionless drive, less heat, and more power.
+Brushless motors are up to 15% more efficient, offering an almost frictionless drive, less heat, and more power.